Energinet-DataHub/ARCHIVED-geh-charges/docs/business-processes/settlement_master_data.md

-To create a correct wholesale settlement basis, the charges in the submitted price lists must be linked to the metering points in Green Energy Hub, and these links must be forwarded to the relevant players.
+To create a correct wholesale settlement basis, the charges in the submitted price lists must be linked to the metering points in Green Energy Hub, and these links must be forwarded to the relevant market participants.

 Grid access providers and the TSO must submit links for their own subscriptions, fees and tariffs per metering point to Green Energy Hub.